 For more information, click here:

 Bock lists the irregularities of Jesus’s trial before the Sanhedrin.
-The tractate in the Mishnah is in fact called the Sanhedrin (the Mishnah is a book of oral law and traditions compiled in about AD 200):
+The tractate in the Mishnah is in fact called the Sanhedrin (the Mishnah is a book of oral law and traditions compiled in and written down in about AD 200):